Vicarious Trauma in the Classroom

 Network Partners

-In the final phase of the project, the piloting of material will expand to include five national network partners:
+In the final phase of the project, the piloting of material expanded to include four national network partners:

 • Immigrant Services Association of Nova Scotia (Halifax, Nova Scotia)